lvgl/lvgl/docs/integration/bindings/micropython.rst

 Memory Management
 ~~~~~~~~~~~~~~~~~

-| When LVGL runs in Micropython, all dynamic memory allocations (:cpp:func:`lv_malloc`) are handled by Micropython's memory
+| When LVGL runs in MicroPython, all dynamic memory allocations (:cpp:func:`lv_malloc`) are handled by MicroPython's memory
   manager which is `garbage-collected <https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)>`__ (GC).
 | To prevent GC from collecting memory prematurely, all dynamic allocated RAM must be reachable by GC.
 | GC is aware of most allocations, except from pointers on the `Data Segment <https://en.wikipedia.org/wiki/Data_segment>`__: